imyingchulo/gprs/README.md

 - prs folder: `./result/plink/prs`

 :heavy_exclamation_mark: Users have to indicate reference and result directories every time when using the command interface.
+:heavy_exclamation_mark: Users have to provide output_name every time when they execute the commands.
+The output_name should be the same in every execution.

 ### `gprs geneatlas-filter-data`